-Other income and expense, net is primarily comprised of foreign exchange gains and losses on cash, accounts receivable and intercompany balances denominated in currencies other than the U.S dollar.
-In the three months ended March 29, 2013, the other expense, net was \$0.2 million, compared to \$0.4 million of other income, net in the corresponding period of 2012.
-The increase in other expense, net was primarily due to higher foreign exchange losses resulting from the strengthening of the USD against the euro, Japanese yen and British pound during the first quarter of 2013.
-In addition, the first quarter of 2012 included a \$0.2 million reimbursement of certain legal and tax claims associated with the acquisition of Omneon for which the Omneon shareholders had provided indemnification.
+Other income (expense), net is primarily comprised of foreign exchange gains and losses on cash, accounts receivable and intercompany balances denominated in currencies other than the U.S dollar.
+In the three months ended June 28, 2013, the other expense, net was \$0.1 million, relatively flat, as compared to the same period in 2012.
+In the six months ended June 28, 2013, other expense, net was \$0.3 million, compared to \$0.3 million of other income, net in the corresponding period in 2012.
+This decrease was primarily due to higher foreign exchange losses of \$0.2 million resulting from the strengthening of the USD against the euro, Japanese yen and British pound during the first quarter of fiscal 2013.
+In addition, the first quarter of fiscal 2012 included a \$0.2 million reimbursement of certain legal and tax claims associated with the acquisition of Omneon for which the Omneon shareholders had provided indemnification.